Prescott has gruesome injury, Cowboys rally to beat Giants

 Prescott reached for the leg as he writhed in pain, and TV images showed his right foot bent at an awkward angle away from his leg.
 He was fighting back tears as he was carted off with a cast on the leg.
 Most of Prescott’s teammates rushed to greet him, as did several New York players, including Ryan.

-The team said Prescott had a serious right ankle injury and was taken to a hospital.
-He was replaced by Dalton, Cincinnati’s starter for nine seasons before the Bengals drafted Joe Burrow No. 1 overall and Dalton signed a one-year deal to be Prescott’s backup.
+The team said Prescott had a fracture dislocation of the right ankle and was taken to a hospital, where surgery was planned later in the day.

+Dalton was Cincinnati’s starter for nine seasons before the Bengals drafted Joe Burrow No. 1 overall last spring and Dalton signed a one-year deal to be Prescott’s backup.

 Dalton and rookie center Tyler Biadasz fumbled an exchange on Dalton’s first full series, setting up Devonta Freeman’s 4-yard scoring run and offensive tackle Andrew Thomas’ 2-point conversion catch for a 34-31 lead for the Giants (0-5).